rajasekhar-gundala/LEMP-WordPress/README.md

 Open the domain, example.com in the web browser.
 Create an admin account and click the Install WordPress button.

-## Manage MariaDB using Adminer
-You can manage your MariaDB database using Adminer container that was included in the repository.

-Open the web browser and enter dbadmin.example.com to open Adminer interface.
-Use root account and myswl_root_password to log into it.

 ## Stop the containers
 Change the file permission with 777 for ```stop-wordpress.sh```